coinable/coinable-docs/docs/developers/checkouts/obo.md

 # On Behalf Of (OBO) System

-Any platform can add a Web3 payments layer and earn fees on transactions done in platform by integrating Coinable in just a few steps.
+Any platform can add a Web3 payments layer and earn fees on transactions done on the platform by integrating Coinable in just a few steps.

 1. The users of a given platform need to register with Coinable and set a wallet that will be used to accept payments through the Settings page.
 2. The users will need to whitelist the same tokens that are whitelisted by the platform.
 3. The users need to be able to share their project key with the platform which will be passed to `origin_project_key` field along with the desired `platform_charge_rate` in percentage terms (e.g. 0.5% is passed as 0.5).
-4. It is the platforms responsibility to persist the `origin_project_key` and initiate new checkout sessions per user request.
+4. It is the platform's responsibility to persist the `origin_project_key` and initiate new checkout sessions per user request.

 ```json